jb753/turbigen/doc/tutorial.rst

 turns design variables into a flow field :class:`~turbigen.meanline.MeanLine`, and :meth:`~turbigen.design.MeanLineDesign.backward`
 , which recovers the
 design variables from a :class:`~turbigen.meanline.MeanLine` built by :meth:`~turbigen.design.MeanLineDesign.forward` or averaged from a CFD solution.
+The :ref:`design-contract` sets out in full what such a subclass declares and what it inherits.

 Copy the below skeleton of the class into `turbigen_plugins/fan.py`.
 The `type` string is the name a input file will use to ask for the new turbomachine, and